This post was first published in September 2015, and was updated in May 2019,

 Email is considered the most effective digital marketing channel for building awareness, boosting acquisition, and increasing conversion.
-But the foundation of any effective email is a rock-solid list, and any good list is grown the right way: with an email signup form.
+But the foundation of any effective email is a rock-solid list, grown the right way: with an email signup form.

 Read on to discover five tips to improve your email signup forms to power your email marketing.